hellodudu/EGFramework/README.md

 game
 ====

-an erlang game server based on ranch, piqi and redis etc.
+an erlang game server based on ranch, google protocol buffer and mysql.